harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/gameday/run-gameday.md

 1. Now that you have the experiments in the GameDay, you are all set to run them.
 ![](./static/run-gameday/10-gameday-created.png)

 2. Click **Start GameDay**.
-This prepares your GameDay to run the experiments within the GameDay.
+This creates experiments within your GameDay.
 ![](./static/run-gameday/11-start-gameday.png)

 3. Clicking GameDay leads you to the page that contains the experiments associated with the GameDay.